-Addiction treatment programs are typically classified as either inpatient or outpatient.
-Variations in what is offered under inpatient or outpatient programs exist, depending on the treatment center.
+Addiction treatment programs are typically classified as either residential or outpatient.
+Variations in what is offered under residential or outpatient programs exist, depending on the treatment center.
 However, their structure remains consistent.
-Inpatient programs prioritize residential stays while clients receive ongoing therapy, medications, and resources.
+Residential programs prioritize residential stays while clients receive ongoing therapy, medications, and resources.
 Outpatient treatment allows clients to visit a rehab center to receive treatment during the day before returning home and going about their normal lives.
-To provide clients with comprehensive options, The Arbor offers both inpatient and outpatient addiction treatment options.
+To provide clients with comprehensive options, The Arbor offers both residential and outpatient addiction treatment options.
 Learn more about the drug addiction treatment programs at The Arbor by calling 844.413.2690.

 Substance Abuse Treatment Programs

 The biggest difference between substance abuse treatment programs is whether they are primarily residential or outpatient.
 Both program structures focus on guiding clients toward sobriety and achieving long-term life transformation.
 Which structure can best support someone in getting sober depends on numerous factors.

 Client residency provides the backdrop for residential recovery at The Arbor.
 We offer 24/7 care, meals, support, and monitoring.
 This combination can be crucial in the early days of addiction recovery when withdrawal symptoms are at their peak and a person’s body is undergoing major adjustments to being off a drug.
 Residential rehab requires major life changes that align with the changes necessary for addiction recovery.
 Constant care is shown to deliver higher success rates than outpatient care alone.
 We offer the following treatment programs in our luxury residential rehab:

 - Sober living options